eternalseptember/rpi-test/README.md

 * Set the `TIME_ZONE` in `settings.py`.
 * Implemented static files for css and javascript.
+* Registered models to the admin panel using the decorator instead of the object.
 * Centered the admin panel.
+* Centered the change form action buttons in the admin panel.
+* Put messagelist on fixed position to the bottom so that it removes itself from the flexbox calculations, so the create/edit a post form stays in place after submitting a post.
 * Alphabetized the categories list in the admin panel.
-* Put messagelist on fixed position to the bottom so that it removes itself from the flexbox calculations, so the create/edit a post form stays in place after submitting a post.
+* Display each post's dates created and modified in the admin panel (which made those sections sortable), and display the list of posts by creation date in descending order.
+* Added a search for the post's title and filters on dates in the admin panel.
+* Moved the change form actions for posts to the bottom in the admin panel.
-* Made the date and time editable fields, and made the datetime widget into a single line.
+* Made the created_on date/time editable fields, with the current date/time as the default, and made the datetime widget into a single line.
+* In the add/edit a post admin page, resized the title widget and separated the categories list.
 * Markdown editor with [Markdownx](https://neutronx.github.io/django-markdownx/installation/) in the body of the post, and made the preview collapsible.
 * Enabled image upload to the media folder.
 * Pagination on the index page and category page.